airi-14x/airi-14x/README.md

 My current focus is Ruby on Rails in order to contribute to [Archive of Our Own](https://github.com/otwcode/otwarchive).
 But, I want to brush up my JavaScript skills (some places that I want to work at use this) so I'm checking out NodeJS too.

+Else, I wrote a guide for Computer Science / Engineering students(ENCS) based on my experience and Concordia's subreddit which you can access [here](https://airi-14x.github.io/Concordia-Master-Guide/).
+This is still being updated but it should be finalised by the end of 2020.

 <p align="right">~ Airi [2020/07/27]</p>

 <!--